 Once you have your brine, you’ll need to boil it to dissolve all the salt.
-You’ll let it cool completely, and add more water.
+Then, let it cool completely, and add more water.
 (Follow the directions on the brine package.)
-You can also add apple juice for a nice flavor.
+You can also add apple cider, beer or even wine for a nice flavor.
 When your brine is completely cool, you’ll pour it over your turkey into a large brining bag.
 (A brining bag is like a huge zip-lock plastic bag, big enough to hold a turkey.
 They can be found at most grocery stores, especially during the holidays.)
 From here, seal up the bag with the turkey and brine and refrigerate for 12-24 hours.

 Step 2: Prepare your turkey to roast.

 Once you’re ready to roast your turkey, you’ll need to do just a few things to get it prepped for the oven.
 First, you’ll need to thoroughly rinse your bird after taking it out of the brine.
 (Discard the brine and the bag.)
 As you can see in the picture above, I laid some old towels in the sink so the turkey wouldn’t slip as much.
-Rinse it well.
+Rinse it well, making sure to rinse the turkey inside and out.
 From there, transfer the turkey into a roasting pan, and pat dry with paper towels.
 Next, drizzle the turkey with olive oil and rub all over the skin – this will help it attain a nice golden brown color.
 Lastly, lightly season the skin with the seasoning of your choice – you can go with a poultry seasoning, or add whatever fits your tastes.
 I added a light sprinkling of rosemary, sage and pepper.

 Step 3: Roast your bird.